Hi, I’m Sarah.

 - My interest in writing took off after reading The Chronicles of Narnia as a child

-- When I’m not blogging, you can find me curled up with Bella, a cozy blanket, and either a fantasy book or guilty-pleasure TV show (Friends, M*A*S*H, or The Great British Baking Show, to be exact)
+- You can usually find me curled up with Bella, a cozy blanket, and either a fantasy book or guilty-pleasure TV show (Friends, M*A*S*H, and The Closer are a few favorites)

 - I published my first short story through a college magazine in 2015; I’ve written several drafts for novels since then but am never satisfied with my work